 - Any other child

 We only take account of children if they live with you permanently and it is their main home.
-We take account of babies in the womb from 25 weeks into the pregnancy.
-We will assume their sex is the one that will minimise the number of bedrooms needed, unless you confirm the baby’s sex.
+We take account of unborn children from 25 weeks into the pregnancy.

 As a rule, you cannot bid for properties with more bedrooms than you need.
-There are 2 exceptions to this which are:
+There are three exceptions to this which are:

-- you need to be a certain age (normally 55 or more) to live in the property; or
+- properties where the occupier has to be of a certain age (normally 55 or over);

 Viewing and bidding on properties